healthy Indian festival foodhealthy Indian festival food

 Barfi

-15. Besan Ladoo (mostly in all seasons, but popular in Diwali / Springtime): These sweet balls made with ghee, lentils, and sugar are a quintessential Indian sweet enjoyed during most festivals.
-While ladoo is often considered an indulgence, the use of lentils adds a dose of protein and fiber.
-Choosing ghee over refined vegetable oils can also make it a slightly healthier option.
+15. Besan Ladoo (mostly in all seasons, but popular in Diwali / Springtime): These sweet balls made with ghee, lentils and sugar are a one of the healthy Indian festival food sweats enjoyed in almost every Indian household during Diwali festivals.
+While Ladoo are often considered a sweat treat, it is made with lentils which adds protein and fiber.
+Choosing ghee over refined vegetable oils in Ladoo is always a healthier option.

 Besan Ladoo - healthy Indian festival food